dosepix/dpx_control/README.md

 CHIP_NUMS = [22, 6, 109]
 CALIB_THL = False
 ```

 `CONFIG_FN` specifies the file in which the configuration of the current setup is stored.
 This file will be created in the directory specified in `CONFIG_DIR`.
 If the configuration directory does not exist, the program will create the folder by itself.
 `CHIP_NUMS` are the identification numbers of the used detectors, usually written on the backside of the COB.

 This equalization procedure includes THL measurementes which are optional.
 They are performed if the flag `CALIB_THL` is set to `True`.
 Afterwards, a THL-calibration file is created for each detector.
 This improves the equalization procedure but is not a necessity.
 At the current revision of the DPX test board, the measurement of the relation between THL DAC and THL voltage is only possible at Slot 1.
 Therefore, only one detector can be measured at a time.
 **IMPORTANT:** the board has to be disconnected from power when switching detectors!

 Afterwards, the command

 ```python
 dpx.thresholdEqualizationConfig(CONFIG_DIR + '/' + CONFIG_FN, I_pixeldac=None, reps=1, intPlot=False, resPlot=True)
 ```

 performs the threshold equalization and stores the results in the specified configuration file.
 If `intPlot` is set to `True`, equalization results are shown for each detector once the equalization is done.

-## Changelog